TotherCanvas/tiny-Scraper/README.md

-# Simple Web Scraper with XPath
+# Simple Web Scraper with CSS Selectors

 This is a very simple Python-based web scraper I created for fun to extract the title from any web page using CSS selectors.